enze-chen/mi-book-2021/preamble/overview.md

 ```
 ````

-In this module, you will conduct a short MI research project that is focused on using data-driven methods to improve our understanding of photoactive materials.
+In this module, you will conduct a short MI research project that is focused on using data-driven methods to improve our understanding of dielectric materials.
 We will hold interactive tutorials in Week 1 to introduce the key concepts in MI and ensure everyone is equipped with the main programmatic tools (_in Python_) to succeed.
 In Weeks 2 and 3, we’ll give you freedom to investigate a research question of interest to you, while still providing you with ample support and resources (and a few mini-lectures).
 In addition to gaining MI and programming knowledge, you will be strengthening your scientific communication skills, culminating in a short(!) final presentation to share what you learned from your research project.